stinodes/action-electron-forge/README.md

 ### Notarization

-If you've configured `electron-builder` to notarize your Electron Mac app [as described in this guide](https://samuelmeuli.com/blog/2019-12-28-notarizing-your-electron-app), you can use the following steps to let GitHub Actions perform the notarization for you:
+If you've configured `electron-forge` to notarize your Electron Mac app [as described in this guide](https://www.electronjs.org/docs/tutorial/code-signing#signing--notarizing-macos-builds), you can use the following steps to let GitHub Actions perform the notarization for you:

 1. Define the following secrets in your repository's settings on GitHub: